GardensKeukenhofTransport

 The coaches leave 2-4 times hourly from just outside and run 08:00-18:00 daily.
 The journey to Keukenhof takes around 50 minutes.

-The benefits of the shuttle service is that you can book a specific time-slot and you are guaranteed to get a seat.
+The benefits of the shuttle services is that you can book a specific time-slot and you are guaranteed to get a seat.
 The return journey is flexible – you can choose to come back at any time – with the last bus back departing at 18:30.

 The coaches are probably a bit more comfortable than the KeukenhofBuzz public transport buses (see below).